LuckyDaydreamer/OLMo-Detect/README.md

 ---

-This repository contains the benchmark and code for the EMNLP 2026 submission *OLMo-Detect: A Multi-Stage Benchmark for Verbatim Contamination Detection in Large Language Models.*
+This repository contains the data and code for the EMNLP 2026 submission *OLMo-Detect: A Multi-Stage Benchmark for Verbatim Contamination Detection in Large Language Models.*

-## 1. Benchmark
+## 1 Benchmark
 Built upon the OLMo 2 training pipeline, OLMo-Detect comprises nine domains across all three stages of modern LLM training: pre-training (DCLM-Baseline, peS2o, OpenWebMath, and StarCoder), mid-training (GSM8K and StackExchange), and post-training (SFT, DPO, and RLVR).

-### Directory Layout
+The benchmark is organized as follows:

 ```
 benchmark/
   <stage>/<domain>/